Groovy

 switch statement for Groovy condition

 Usable in processes.
-The returned values correspond to the outgoing connections (connection ID) of the Groovy condition.
+The return values correspond to the outgoing connections (connection ID) of the Groovy condition.

 Snippet